JMisley/BattedBallData/README.md

 ## Description

-This project pulls data from a google sheets file, and displays it into a table that allows a user to filter columns by ascending/descending order or filter columns by a key word/number.
+This project pulls data from a google sheets file, and displays a bar chart, which allows the user to pick two numeric statistics from the google sheets to see how they correlate with the outcome of the play.
+Under this is a table which displays the percentage differences from the bar chart.
+Below that is another table that displays all the data from the google sheets and allows a user to filter columns by ascending/descending order or filter columns by a key word/number.
 It also features a collapsable interface, which allows for additional data/content to be displayed.
-Below the table is a bar chart, which allows the user to pick two of the statistics (numeric) from the table to see how they correlate with the outcome of the play.
-Under this is another table which displays the percentage differences from the bar chart.

 ## How to Run